Standards of Good Practice for Education Abroad (6th ed., 2020)

 - establish and maintain respectful, sustainable relationships between partners.

-While these Standards represent consensus in the field of education abroad at the postsecondary level for participants from US institutions, other constituents may find the Standards useful for informing their own practices.
+While these Standards represent consensus in the field of education abroad at the postsecondary level, other constituents may find the Standards useful for informing their own practices.
 These groups may include primary and secondary educators providing education abroad programs to their own students and institutions and organizations offering education abroad programs for participants from countries other than the US.

 Know the Standards